MarioEstrada03/lutum-search/README.md

 Project contains Database of registered users for login. ===> dummy account for testing purposes: "email":"cbursnoll0@engadget.com", "password":"bszVZynPqIm"

 This is a fully functioning React App that utilizes a database and Best Buy's API in order to return live product data as search results.
 This project can incorporate additional RESTful API's with its current structure.

+This app will run locally (with your own API key) but requires additional setup for deployment to Heroku.